ganboing/sifive-trace-decoder/doc/ITCPrint.md

 #### Custom itcprintf()/itcputs() Function

 One method of sending printed output to the ITC 0 stimulus register is to use custom itcprintf() and itcputs() functions.
 These functions take the normal printf() and puts() argument list but sends all output to the ITC 0 stimulus register.
-Example itcprintf() and itcpus() are in the examples directory.
+Example itcprintf() and itcputs() are in the examples directory.
 Add them to your project either by cutting and pasting the source to your source, or copying the files into your project and adding them to the project.

 For example, if your program had a call to itcprintf() as in: